derDeno/PandaLED/docs/intro.md

 ![](/img/pcb.png)

 ## What is PandaLED?
-PandaLED is a control board designed for P1 and X1 Bambulab printers.
+PandaLED is a control board designed for P1 and X1 Bambu Lab printers.
 It allows you to connect WLED, classic (analog) LED strips, or any device operating on 12V or 24V with a maximum current of 3A.

 The board controls connected devices based on events.
 A complete list of available events is provided on the Mappings page.
 Using the WebUI, you can define mappings, which provide a simple yet powerful way to associate events with outputs.